 30 Rockefeller Plaza between Fifth and Sixth Avenues

-For the same view on the cheap, head down to Rockefeller Center's concourse level where you'll find many casual, inexpensive options such as Chipotle and Cosi (or score some baked goods at Magnolia Bakery).
+For the same view on the cheap, head down to Rockefeller Center's concourse level where you'll find many casual, inexpensive options such as Chipotle, Hale and Hearty and Cosi (or score some baked goods at Magnolia Bakery).
 Pick up your to-go items and sit at the tables near the glass looking out at the skating rink.
 Kids get a kick out of seeing the vast underground world of Rockefeller Center too.

 763 Ninth Avenue between 51st and 52nd Streets

 If you're looking for really good food at reasonable prices, I recommend walking over to 9th Avenue where you'll find lots of great ethnic restaurants.
 Empanada Mama is a perfect choice for a light meal.
 Kids will love these little pockets filled with almost any filling you can think of and you'll love that they are only between $2 to $3 each (if you're spending the rest of your day in midtown, you'll have plenty of other places to spend your money).